-On May 4, 2023, the Company closed a best-efforts public offering pursuant to a Securities Purchase Agreement with a certain institutional investor, pursuant to which the Company issued and sold to the Investor (i) 605,000 shares of the Company's common stock, par value \$0.01 per share, (ii) prefunded warrants to purchase up to an aggregate of 3,890,825 shares of common stock, and (iii) common warrants to purchase up to an aggregate of 4,495,825 shares of common stock.
+On May 4, 2023, the Company closed a best-efforts public offering pursuant to a securities purchase agreement with a certain institutional investor, pursuant to which the Company issued and sold to the Investor (i) 605,000 shares of the Company's common stock, par value \$0.01 per share, (ii) prefunded warrants to purchase up to an aggregate of 3,890,825 shares of common stock, and (iii) common warrants to purchase up to an aggregate of 4,495,825 shares of common stock.
 Each share of common stock and accompanying common warrant was sold at a price of \$0.7785 per share and accompanying common warrant, and each pre-funded warrant and accompanying common warrant was sold at an offering price of \$0.7685 per share underlying such pre-funded warrant and accompanying common warrant, for aggregate gross proceeds of approximately \$3.5 million and net proceeds of approximately \$3.0 million.
-The common warrants have an exercise price of \$0.7785 per share and will be exercisable beginning on the date of stockholder approval of the exercisability of the warrants under Nasdaq rules.
-The common warrants will expire on the five-year anniversary of the date of such stockholder approval.
+The common warrants have an exercise price of \$0.7785 per share and will be exercisable beginning on the date of stockholder approval of the exercisability of the warrants under Nasdaq rules or may be exercised pursuant to the Warrant Inducement Agreement entered into on October 12, 2023, as amended on October 26, 2023 (the "Inducement Agreement"), upon the payment of additional consideration of \$0.25 per share of common stock issued upon exercise of any existing warrants.
+The common warrants not exercised as part of the Inducement Agreement will expire on the five-year anniversary of the date of such stockholder approval (see Note 11).
 Each pre-funded warrant has an exercise price per share of common stock equal to \$0.01 per share and may be exercised at any time until the pre-funded warrants are exercised in full.
 In connection with the offering, the Company also entered into a warrant amendment agreement with the investor pursuant to which the Company amended certain existing warrants to purchase up to 6,396,903 shares of common stock that were previously issued in 2018, 2021, 2022 and 2023 to the investor, with exercise prices ranging from \$2.65 to \$7.54 per share, in consideration for their purchase of the securities in the offering, as follows: (i) lower the exercise price of the existing warrants to \$0.7785 per share, (ii) provide that the existing warrants, as amended, will not be exercisable until the receipt of stockholder approval for the exercisability of the common warrants in the offering, and (iii) extend the original expiration date of the existing warrants by five years following the receipt of such stockholder approval.
 The increase in fair value resulting from the warrant modifications is accounted for as an equity issuance cost, resulting in a debit and credit to additional paid in capital of approximately \$0.3 million.
-As of June 30, 2023, stockholder approval for the exercisability of the common warrants in the offering has not yet been obtained.
+As of September 30, 2023, stockholder approval for the exercisability of the common warrants in the offering has not yet been obtained; however, pursuant to the Inducement Agreement, the existing common warrants are exercisable until December 31, 2023 upon payment of the exercise price plus additional consideration of \$0.25 per share of common stock issued upon exercise of any existing warrants.
+In addition, the Company's requirement to hold a stockholders' meeting to obtain approval for the exercisability of the existing common warrants is not applicable during the offer period under the Inducement Agreement.